Berlin revels in its brainy reputation. A center of intellectual discussion. A place for debate. A literary capital.

 This quirky hold-out from the gentrification of Hackescher Markt (along with places like Kino Central and Museum Blindenwerkstatt Otto Weidt) must be sought out above the crowds and up a graffitied staircase.

 People often look a little lost wandering among the colorful comics, graphic novels, avant-garde prints, small print runs and philosophy books.
 But the products speak for themselves and most people stay and browse a while.
 If you continue to the back, there is an art gallery where you can extend your stay.

 Often voted the best bookshop for English-language second-hand books in Berlin, this cozy store has an impressive collection.
 The English owners take pride in their hand-picked selections and still travel back to London to add to their treasury.

 Located near Kollwitzplatz, the shop is tidy and comfortable, allowing shoppers to browse, lounge and become readers of the more than 30,000 books on offer.
 Saint George's specializes in hard-to-find, rare and out-of-print collections (and also provides express ordering).
 Foreign magazines like The New Yorker, The New York Review of Books, the London Review of Books, and n+1 can also be perused and purchased.

 Have more books than cash?
 The shop buys back used books and takes trade-ins for credit.

 Billing itself as "not just another bookstore", this modern shop and café has over 2 million titles and over 300,000 digital products.
-Unlike many of the other bookstores on the list, Ocelot is relatively new - opened in 2012.Continue to 13 of 14 below.
+Just off Volkspark am Weinberg, this stylish space has an excellent English-language section for children and adults near the back.